stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (yren10−stat6250): What is the rule when we are using $ in INPUT statement, should we use it between variable name and numbers?
 - Question (mcardoso3-stat6250):  What happens if the input variables are entered out of order?
 - Answer (mcardoso3-stat6250):  If the variables are entered out of order, the columns will have inaccurate names and therefore the dataset would appear confusing to interpret.
+-	Question (lzhao4−stat6250):  Can you use column input to read fields in any order?